All Episodes

 And they couldn't let people opt out of it for two reasons.

-Right now it takes the Social Security taxes of four workers to provide the benefits for one retiree.
+Right now, it takes the Social Security taxes of four workers to provide the benefits for one retiree.

-The second reason they didn't let people opt out of it is because they knew that some people wouldn't save on their own, and they retire with nothing, and then they've got a problem, and they use that by the way, as a sales technique.
+The second reason they didn't let people opt out of it is because they knew that some people wouldn't save on their own, and they retire with nothing, and then they've got a problem.

 Well, don't worry about saving it on your own.

-And the threat was if you're not in the program, we can't help you.
+And the threat was, if you're not in the program, we can't help you.

-Brief time out, folks, be right back after this.
+Be right back after this.

-No answer from the uh from the broadcast engineer.
+No answer from the broadcast engineer.

-All right, uh another excursion, another exciting hour into broadcast excellence is over.
+Another excursion, another exciting hour into broadcast excellence is over.

 Plus, take your phone calls.